Career and Internship Opportunities

 Collections Stewardship

-• Accessions and processes collections in cooperation with other members of the Filson curatorial staff and following established policies and procedures
+• Cooperates with other members of the Filson staff to accession and catalog incoming collections, following established policies and procedures

-• Works with relevant Filson staff members to prepare social media and print publication content that promotes the collections and mission of the Filson.
-This includes annual contributions to both Ohio Valley History and The Filson newsmagazine
+• Works with relevant Filson staff members to prepare social media and print publication content that promotes the collections and mission of the Filson, particularly in Ohio Valley History and The Filson newsmagazine

 Supervises Support Staff, Volunteers, and Interns